Great managers make companies.Bad managers break them.

 - What would you have your manager change? (free form)

-The insights from this survey can give you an incredible level of visibility into how specific managers are doing as well as the health of different departments and your org as a whole.
+The insights from this survey can give you an incredible level of visibility into how specific leaders are doing as well as the health of different departments and your org as a whole.

 And for the managers themselves, this feedback can be career-changing.
 The data-driven insights provided by their team — based on the areas that decades of research have identified as most important to manager’s success — give them the clarity to know exactly where to focus their time.
 With that, they’ll see a real and noticeable change in their performance quicker, which creates a positive feedback loop that is both engaging and motivating, and of course benefits their team, as well.

-Moreover, the first eight questions tie in nicely with the Eight Core Management Skills you can help your managers develop.
+Moreover, the first eight questions tie in nicely with the Eight Core Management/Leadership Skills you can help your leaders develop.
 Check out this SlideShare we’ve put together to explain these skills and why they matter:

-Now, when you run a Manager Feedback Survey, keep the following things in mind:
+Now, when you run a Upward Feedback Survey, keep the following things in mind:

 This means that you’ll need to nudge team members to complete the survey, sometimes numerous times.
 You can use surveying tech to automate many of these nudges, but in the end, you’ll still likely have to go to people directly and nudge them personally.
 Unfortunately, there’s no way around it, so we might as well say it like it is.